nohan-budry/RES-HTTPInfra/README.md

 docker inspect adventurers-api | grep -i ipaddress
 ```

-The output should look like that.
+The output of each command should look like that.

 ![Docker Inspect Result](./images/docker-inspect-result.png)

 In this case, the IP address of the *apache-static* container is "172.17.0.2".
-To run the reverse proxy we need to expose a port (the example use 8080 but you can chose whatever) and tell docker to set two environment variables.
+To run the reverse proxy we also. need to expose a port (the example use 8080 but you can chose whatever) and tell docker to set two environment variables.

-- STATIC_APP: Contains the IP pf the *apache-static* container.
+- STATIC_APP: Contains the IP of the *apache-static* container.
-- DYNAMIC_APP: Contains the IP pf the *adventurers-api* container.
+- DYNAMIC_APP: Contains the IP of the *adventurers-api* container.

 Here is the command: